 Vitiligo is an odd disorder that affects the way skin produces pigment.
-Because the contrast is so much greater for darker-skinned people, vitiligo is a problem often associated with African Americans, even though it affects people of all races equally.
+Because the contrast is so much greater for darker-skinned people, vitiligo is a problem often associated with African Americans, but it actually affects people of all races equally.
 It is estimated that one percent of the world’s population has some form of vitiligo.
 The areas of depigmented skin can vary in size and location from small spots on your knuckles to large portions of your face.
 Because we tend to stare at people who look different, a lot of work has been done to try to get rid of vitiligo, or at least make it less apparent.
+It largely depends on your skin tone.

 For lighter-skinned people, it might be as easy as staying out of the sun, but for darker-skinned people, more drastic steps might need to be taken.
 Other than the increased possibility of UV exposure (and its potential relationship to glandular problems such as Addison’s disease), there is no reason other than aesthetics to worry about the lighter areas of skin.
 That being said, whenever you notice an unexplained change in your skin, you should definitely talk to a dermatologist about it, just to be sure.
 Better safe than sorry.